OrdinaryMagician/ibuki_m/README.md

 While you'd usually just hold the trigger and let 'er unload, you can also use quick taps to do single shots.
 Do note that thanks to its cleverly designed gas-operated firing mechanisms, recoil is almost nonexistent, so unload away without fear, you won't miss the target.

-Press the utility to kiss the gun.
+Press the utility key to kiss the gun.
 It's a good gun.

 #### 12 Gauge *(#1 Buckshot)* *[Clip, Shells]*